jeremyaunga/alx-low_level_programming/0x00-hello_world/README.md

-a script that runs a C file through the preprocessor
+a file that compiles a c file but does not link